Jokoril/COCK-profanity-processor/README.md

 - Copy Text `Ctrl + C`
 - Paste Text `Ctrl + V`
 - Send `Enter`

+### 📑 Requires Input Data
+COCK requires you to source your own filtered word data for accurate profanity prediction and processing.
+Different games will have different lists and tolerances, so either consult your local game community dataminer, search online, or build your own list suited for your games, using the pre-bundled template.

 ### 👻 Some Censorship Systems Are Haunted
 You may still run into cases where games randomly censor parts of your message that do not trigger any actual filter hits.